ipspace/blog/content/posts/2022/09/mlag-deep-dive-vxlan-fabric.md

 What about VXLAN fabrics using **ingress replication**?
 That's an even easier one.
 All MLAG cluster members advertise the same anycast VTEP IP address, and that address is used in the ingress replication lists on all other VTEPs.

 When an ingress VTEP sends a replicated BUM packet to the anycast VTEP IP address, it's received by a random MLAG cluster members.
-That switch can treat the flooded packet like it would be coming from an orphan host: flood it to all other ports and the peer link.
+That switch can treat the flooded packet like it would be coming from an MLAG host: flood it to all other ports and the peer link.
 The [standard MLAG flooding procedures](/2022/06/mlag-deep-dive-flooding.html) take care of further flooding.

 [^OHE]: Orphan hosts are easy ;)